deepakag5/Stats/README.md

 * **Segment tests**

 In some cases, conducting a test on all of a site’s users is nonsensical.
 If a test aims to measure the impact of different formulations of customer advantages on a site’s registration rate, submitting the current database of registered users is ineffective.
 The test should instead target new visitors.

+#### A/B testing heuristics

+   * Test for full weeks.

+   * Test for two business cycles.

+   * Make sure your sample size is large enough (use a calculator before you start the test).

+   * Keep in mind confounding variables and external factors (holidays, etc.).

+   * Set a fixed horizon and sample size for your test before you run it.

+   * You can’t “see a trend.”
+Regression to the mean will occur.
+Wait until the test ends to call it.

 ## Hypothesis Testing